mjvdende/screenplay-presentation/slides.md

 !NOTE
 Here some wrapper functions are introduced also:

-* givenThat, when, then
-  * These wrap actor objects
+givenThat, when, then: These wrap actor objects

-* wasAbleTo, attemptsT
-  * These wrap Performable objects (Tasks, Actions)
+wasAbleTo, attemptsTo: These wrap Performable objects (Tasks, Actions)

 See also: http://thucydides.info/docs/serenity-staging/#_actors_perform_tasks